Phenomedon/Phenomedon.github.io/_elements/Unsupervised/Cluster_Analysis/kmeans.md

  - How are we going to estimate those means?

 The 'k' in 'k-means' is the answer to the first question.
-We assume we know how many clusters there are a priori.
+We assume we know how many clusters there are <i class="latin">a priori</i>.
 Of course, this assumption is artificial, as in practice if we knew how many clusters there were beforehand we'd already know a lot about the underlying structure of our data.
 {{begin_aside}} A similar complaint is often raised by astute observers first learning about the Z-test: if we already know the population variance, then we must also know the population mean since we've